dboland/minc/BUILD.md

 https://minc.commandlinerevolution.nl/openbsd-master-6.1.0.zip

 Most of the kernel can be built using a vanilla MinGW installation.
-Open the MSYS terminal, cd to the 'minc-devel' directory and make the kernel first:
+Open the MSYS terminal, **cd** to the *minc-devel* directory and make the kernel first:

 	make kernel

-When the first stage was succesful, you will get the following output.
+When the first stage was successful, you will get the following output.
 This means we are ready for step 2:

 	fatal error: machine/_types.h: No such file or directory